 John F. Long is a K-5 elementary school located in west Phoenix in the Cartwright School District.
 Our 48 teachers provide classes for approximately 800 students.
 We believe strongly that every child will go to college.
 At Long, we have high expectations for our students and strive to help them be successful academically while creating well-rounded individuals.

-I would like to welcome you to John F. Long School and the 2016-2017 school year.
-I am Brian Johnson, the new Principal at John F. Long.
-Prior to this position, I was the Assistant Principal at Cartwright Elementary School for four years.
+I would like to welcome you to John F. Long School and the 2017-2018 school year.
+I am Brian Johnson, the Principal at John F. Long.
+This will be my sixth year in the Cartwright School District as an administrator.
 I also have several years of teaching experience, ranging from second to sixth grade.

-Again, welcome to John F. Long School and if there is anything that I may help you with please feel free contact us.
+Again, welcome to John F. Long School and if there is anything that we may help you with please feel free contact us.

 Mr. Brian E. Johnson